abdelqader-alomari/reading_notes/class-13.md

 403 Forbidden - The client has authorized or doesn’t need to authorize itself, but still has no permissions to access the resource.

 ---

+## Things I want to know more about

+Using CRUD professionally.